 The LoopMe case has illustrated how SSM makes it possible to combine interesting research questions with an emerging set of powerful and innovative research methods grounded in computational social science.
-This however requires a stronger emphasis on the research question of interest to the investigation than what is allowed for when starting with the data generated by an established commercially oriented social media platform such as Facebook or Twitter.
-Current research on social media is in such an early stage that it could almost be seen as a number of "empty-headed 'fishing expeditions'" (Sayer, 2010, p.245), where scholars are searching for new methods that can make use of a wide sea of available data.
+This however requires a stronger emphasis on the research question of interest to the investigation than what is allowed for when starting with the data generated by an established commercially oriented social media platform such as Facebook or Twitter, or with an established learning management system.

+Current research on social media platforms is in such an early stage that it could almost be seen as a number of "empty-headed 'fishing expeditions'" (Sayer, 2010, p.245), where scholars are searching for new methods that can make use of a wide sea of available data.
 If entrepreneurship scholars are to take advantage of any resulting new natively digital methods, they will need to engage in a challenging and costly endeavor of designing and developing new or significantly modified social media platforms.
 Such platforms need to be tailored to the scholarly purpose at hand in order to get beyond a mere 'fishing trip' of recycling old digital data originally cooked for commercial purposes.

-This article has identified a number of rewards for scholars willing to engage in the challenging task of tailoring social media to entrepreneurship research purposes.
+This article has identified several rewards for scholars willing to engage in the challenging task of tailoring social media to entrepreneurship research purposes.
 SSM allows for combining important and complementary strengths of established methods such as surveys and interviews, thus facilitating the collection of large amounts of interconnected qualitative and quantitative data.
 SSM also allows for new possibilities to conduct longitudinal studies, to triangulate data and to analyze data in new and time efficient ways.
-This implies that SSM could indeed offer disruptive advantages to entrepreneurship research in terms of significantly lowering the cost of high quality data collection efforts, providing new-to-the-world data collection and analysis techniques and also bridging between qualitative and quantitative research.
-This could in turn help alleviating a problematic rigor-relevance gap in entrepreneurship related environments such as entrepreneurship and enterprise education, incubators, accelerators and other business start-up related environments.
+This implies that SSM could indeed offer disruptive advantages to entrepreneurship research in terms of significantly lowering the cost of high quality data collection efforts, providing new-to-the-world data collection and analysis techniques and bridging between qualitative and quantitative research.
+This could in turn help alleviating a problematic rigor-relevance gap in entrepreneurship research, by collecting data in a rigorous way that is both potentially novel to scholars and relevant to practitioners (cf. Frank and Landström, 2016).
+The new possibilities could be employed in many entrepreneurship related environments such as entrepreneurship and enterprise education, incubators, accelerators and other business start-up related environments.
 It could also be used to advance research in subfields such as venture capital, social entrepreneurship and intrapreneurship.
-Scholarly fields outside entrepreneurship could also use SSM to advance sociological research in diverse areas such as health, parenting, dieting, leadership and sustainability.
+Scholarly fields outside entrepreneurship could also use SSM to advance sociological research in diverse areas such as education, health, parenting, dieting and sustainability.

 Some challenges have also been identified.
-Developing a social media platform tailored for scholarly purposes is costly, takes many years and requires a team with a broad set of complementary skills in research methods and information technology.
-Many of the generic challenges in computational social science also need to be taken into account, such as privacy, consent, data ownership and opt out policies.
+Building a new social media platform tailored for scholarly purposes is costly, takes many years and requires a team with a broad set of complementary skills in research methods and information technology.
+Many of the generic challenges in computational social science also need to be considered, such as privacy, consent, data ownership and opt out policies.